nicholasjorge/transactions/README.md

 While the service is down, all the incoming transactions to be created are stored in the queue in RabbitMQ, and will be persisted when the peristence-service will be back on.(Spring-cloud-stream)
 In order to see the messages in the rabbitMQ you need to enable the console and login with : guest/guest.
 The channel is configured as transactions, and the group is transactions-group.(configured properties)
-Ribbon is used to load balance the available services for persistence, based on the application name in eureka.

 #### MENTIONS:
 I did not implemented a centralized server for logging, it could be Zipkin or ELK stack in order to see the whole flow of the message/requests and the duration of the process.